Recommended cable/hose placement

 The cables/hoses must not be twisted and should be free of kinks or other irregularities.
 When stacking cables/hoses, care should be taken to ensure enough slack has been provided to allow cables/hoses to travel freely on top of one another.

-Correct – Cable/hose down centerline of carrier
+Ideal– Cable/hose down centerline of carrier (achieved by machined cross bars)

 The stacking or direct side-by-side placement of cables and hoses with large cross-sectional differences is not recommended.